NicholasStern/Dotua/docs/documentation.md

 single underscore suggests, this attribute should not be directly accessed or modified by the user).
-Additionally, *rScalar* objects – which could be either individual scalar variables or expressions of scalar variables – explicitly construct the computational graph used in automatic differentiation in the class attribute **self.parents()**.
-This attribute represents the computational graph as a list of tuples of the form (parent, value) where parent is an *rScalar* object and value is the derivative of the function represented by parent with respect to the variable represented by the *rScalar* *self*.
-This list is constructed implicitly through operator overloading whenever the user defines functions using *rScalar* objects.
+Additionally, *rScalar* objects – which could be either individual scalar variables or expressions of scalar variables – explicitly construct the computational graph used in automatic differentiation in the class attribute **self.roots()**.
+This attribute represents the computational graph as a dictionary where keys represent the children and the values represent the derivatives of the children with respect to *rScalar* *self*.
+This dictionary is constructed explicitly through operator overloading whenever the user defines functions using *rScalar* objects.

-Users interact with *Scalar* objects in one way:
+Users interact with *rScalar* objects in one way:
 1. **eval(self)**: This method allows users to obtain the value for an *rScalar* object at the point of evaluation defined when the user first initialized the *rScalar* object.
 Specifically, this method returns the value